How to apply for a Swedish personal identity number & ID

 Congratulations, the first and biggest step is done now! 🙂

-I recommend you to carefully read the section “Before you apply for an ID card” before you book an appointment and make sure, that you fulfill all the conditions.
-On the same web page you also find the link to booking an appointment.
+I recommend you to carefully read the section “Before you apply for an ID card” before you book an appointment.
+Make sure that you fulfill all the conditions.
+On the same web page, you also find the link to booking an appointment.

 VERY IMPORTANT: pay the application fee in advance and print the payment receipt!
-The bank details can be found here as well.
-If you paid the fee and checked that you are eligible, you are ready to book an appointment if you follow this link and search your city, the date and time!
-Then select the appointment you wish to take.
+The bank details can be found here.
+If you paid the fee and confirmed that you are eligible, you are ready to book an appointment.
+Follow this link and search for your city, the date and time, then select the appointment you wish to book.

-Now, as an EU citizen you only need to go there with your passport, personal number and the money transfer receipt.
+Now, as an EU citizen you only need to go to Skatteverket with your passport, personal identity number and the money transfer receipt.
 They will check everything, measure your height, take a photo, order the card and inform your as soon as it is ready to be picked up at their office.
-Bring all the documents you needed for the application plus the letter they will hand you over during the application on spot when you come there to pick everything up.
+When you come to pick up your card, bring all the documents you needed for the application, plus the letter they gave you when you came to apply.

 I hope this guide contained some useful information and will facilitate your application process!

-Do you already have a Swedish ID number or are planning to apply?
-If you have some useful tips to share, feel free to share them below?
-I am looking forward to your comments!
+Do you already have a Swedish personal identity number or are planning to apply?
+If you have some useful tips to share, feel free to comment below.
+I am looking forward to your input!

 All the best,